OrdnanceSurvey/ios-sdk-demo-overlay-finder/README.md

 Description
 ---

-A sample app using the openspace-ios-sdk to demonstrate Overlays.
+A sample app using the openspace-ios-sdk to demonstrate how to add various Overlays to a map.

-The app is a game with the objective being to find all the overlays that are created at random locations on the map and then remove each overlay by tapping on them until none remain
+The app is a game with the objective being to find all the overlays that are created at random locations on the map and then remove each overlay by tapping on them until none remain.